Honda hopes new Civic hatchback to be basis for more efficient cars

-TOKYO, June 24 (Reuters) - Honda Motor Co (7267.T) unveiled its latest Civic hatchback designs on Thursday, with hopes that the all-new model will become a foundation for developing cars more efficiently.
+TOKYO (Reuters) - Honda Motor Co unveiled its latest Civic hatchback designs on Thursday, with hopes that the all-new model will become a foundation for developing cars more efficiently.

 The eleventh generation model of the Civic reflects Honda’s company-wide initiative dubbed Honda Architecture, which is aimed to increase the efficiency of development and to expand parts-sharing for mass-produced cars.